ShaunMundy/upd-phpmyadmn/README.md

 # upd-phpmyadmn
- A script that updates phpmyadmin, tested for ubuntu 20.04.
+ A simple script that updates phpmyadmin, tested for ubuntu 20.04.

  Install phpadmin via package installer (apt install phpmyadmin), then run this script, and you're done.